 So will these help others?
 They might.
 Not really sure.
 I’ll start with the spinner.
 As you saw in the video, despite the low whirring, it STILL makes noise.
 If I were a teacher, I wouldn’t allow them in my classroom.
 That, and the fact that when spinning, these things are mesmerizing.
 If anything, they’re more of a distraction than a concentration aid.
 Or put another way, they help you concentrate…on IT, not the teacher, or the work piling up on your desk.

 Fidget cubes are also definitely noisy.
 If there was a quieter one, it might be acceptable in the classroom or conference room.
 Might.
 One category of fidgeters that might benefit from a fidget cube are what I call the “pen clickers,” you know, those annoying office mates who constantly click their pens during meetings or at their desks.
-From their perspective, it might help with their habit.
-But from everyone else’s, they’re STILL annoying AF, audibly and compulsively clicking a cube instead of a pen.
-(Sorry [not sorry], pen clickers, you ARE annoying and need to find another way to break your bad habit!)
+From the clicker’s perspective, a fidget cube might help with their habit.
+But from everyone else’s, clickers would STILL be annoying AF, as they audibly and compulsively click a cube instead of a pen.
+Sorry (not sorry), pen clickers, you ARE annoying and need to find another way to break your bad habit!

 Just try them out.
 If they help you, great.
 If not, don’t trip.
 There’s always beer.